Dearest Reader, Let me take you on a little tour of high society in this most elegant of cities…

 Our walking tour takes us first across the park, taking the path ahead, and then up and around the curving Royal Crescent itself, back to a spot just above this junction at the end of the Gravel Walk.
 (If you took the step-free route, a path leading up past flowerbeds brings you to this spot.
 If you want to take a break in the park or enjoy a picnic, this is a good time.
 Alternatively, if you’re in a hurry, you might want to take a right turn directly up to the Royal Crescent now, and cut off the scenic loop I’ve described above, to move on faster to the next stage of the walk.)

 As you walk across the park, you’ll see that in front of the Royal Crescent, a sunken wall and ditch divides a private higher-level lawn belonging to the Royal Crescent from the public park below.
-Called a ha-ha, these walls were commonly used in England’s stately home gardens to give an uninterrupted view over countryside; it’s rare (or unique) to find one in a town setting.
+Called a ha-ha, these walls were commonly used at the garden boundaries of England’s stately homes to give the owners an uninterrupted view over countryside while keeping livestock out; it’s rare (or unique) to find one in a town setting.

 Turning right and walking up Marlborough Buildings brings you up to the farther end of the Royal Crescent, past some good spots for Crescent photo opportunities.
 Stroll back along the front of the Crescent itself, not forgetting to observe the attractive courtyard gardens below pavement level.